 Japanese Rice fish are an often overlooked, but extremely interesting and playful little fish.
 They have been raised for centuries in Asia due to their natural habitat being on rice patties across the continent!
 These curious creatures also go by many names including Medaka or Japanese killifish because they can be found naturally around these areas as well.

-Ricefish are a peaceful species that should be housed in the aquarium with other tranquil fish and larger invertebrates.
+Ricefish, known for their peaceful nature, should be housed in the aquarium with other tranquil fish and larger invertebrates.
 Ricefish do best when kept at numbers of 6 or more, as they show their finest coloration and behavior when around others for companionship.
 They have the potential to jump out of a tank so you will want to cover your tank with an appropriate hood or glass lid.

 4. Endler’s Livebearer